 Gemba Walks are an important part of many continuous improvement initiatives.
-They are designed to offer leaders the opportunity to observe work and talk with employees, in the place where the work is being done, in order to gain insight into current processes and opportunities for improvement.
+They are designed to offer leaders the opportunity to observe work and talk with employees in the place where the work is being done, and it provides insight into current processes and opportunities for improvement.

 Gemba Walk Do’s

 The purpose of the Gemba Walk is to observe processes, not to evaluate the people preforming the process.